 The Academy is designed for musicians over the age of 18.
 Students under 18 will be considered with parental consent and on a case by case basis.

 The course is designed for those who have a good grasp of uilleann pipes already – intermediate to advanced students only.
-There is a separate introduction/beginners uilleann pipes class available.
 Students should be comfortable learning by ear.
 Ideally students will also be able to read and write music, but this is less important.
 A sound recording device can be used by students in classes.

 We hope to create a friendly and supportive environment for learning, but it is up to the individual to ensure they turn up to classes, meals and events in time and make full use of the unique opportunities the Academy provides.

 ACADEMY TUITION – 8 hours tuition divided into 4 x 2 hour sessions.
-That year’s tutors were Seán Potts, Mickey Dunne, ‘Blackie’ O’Connell, Máire Ní Ghráda, Tommy Keane, Pádraic Keane, Mark Redmond, Brian McNamara, Tiarnán Ó Duinnchinn, Cillian Vallely, Emer Mayock, Neillidh Mulligan, Kevin Rowsome, Pádraig McGovern and Diarmaid Moynihan.
+This year’s tutors are Pádraig McGovern, Tiarnán Ó Duinnchinn, Cillian Vallely, Mikie Smyth, Emer Mayock, Louise Mulcahy and Mick O’Brien.

-PIPE MAKING & MAINTENANCE CLASS – a one-to-one session in our dedicated uilleann pipe workshop with pipemaker Éamonn Curran.
+PIPE MAKING & MAINTENANCE CLASS – including one-to-one advice and tuition in our dedicated uilleann pipe workshop with pipemaker Éamonn Curran.

 FESTIVAL PASS – Free entry to all ticketed Festival concerts over the weekend.